rangle/angular-training-slides/slides/src/content/typescript.md

 ---

-## Interfaces
+## Interfaces (1/2)

-- Interfaces define a contract or shape for a function, or objext (no implementation, just signatures)
+- Interfaces define a contract or shape for a function, or object (no implementation, just signatures)
 - No transpiled JS artifact.
 It is only used for type-checking by the `tsc` transpiler
 - Interfaces can also provide multiple function signatures